-In Cuarto Creciente International School we have different spaces to work, grow and experience:
+In Cuarto Creciente Montessori School we have different spaces to work, grow and experience:

 In this classroom, children will work with the manipulative material Dr. Maria Montessori developed.
 Thus, the classroom is organized into work areas, as this pedagogical theory specifies for active learning in Children’s House: Practical life, Sensorial, Culture, Mathematics and Language.

-In Cuarto Creciente International School we consider essential to have a specific music classroom, as it is a fact that music helps children in their intellectual, auditory, sensory, speech and motor development.
+In Cuarto Creciente Montessori School we consider essential to have a specific music classroom, as it is a fact that music helps children in their intellectual, auditory, sensory, speech and motor development.

 In the very early stages of development, when a baby picks up two toys and hits them against one another, the corpus callosum is being activated, creating essential connections for communication between the cerebral hemispheres.
 The child needs to repeat a thousand times this little act in order to fix all the maths involved in it.